jrean/askjong.com/articles/ignore-and-untrack-files-with-git.md

 Inside your project root directory, where your repository has been initialized, create or edit if it already exists a file `.gitignore`.
-Whitin this file you can add file paths or directory paths you don't want git to track.
+Within this file you can add file paths or directory paths you don't want git to track.

 If you are lazy and don't want to run `vim` to edit the file you can do the